tapptitude/TTInputVisibilityController/README.md

 [![Twitter](https://img.shields.io/badge/Twitter-@Tapptitude-blue.svg?style=flat)](http://twitter.com/Tapptitude)

 ## About
-Lightweight controller to keep your inputs visible when the keyboard is up.
+Lightweight controller to keep your inputs visible when the keyboard is presented.

 This project is maintained by Tapptitude, a Product-Focused Mobile Development Agency based in Cluj-Napoca, Romania, and London, the UK, specialised in building high-quality Native Mobile Apps on iOS & Android.

 ## Features:
-- Variable number of items
-- Animated transition
+- Very easy to integrate
-- Bounce animation
+- Lightweight
-- Fully configurable (color, gradient, shadow, corner radius)
-- Designable into Interface Builder
+- Works with any inputs or keyboard types

 ## Requirements